20100917 Poland 0177 300x200 Wieliczka Salt Mine, Poland

 Virgin Mary Carved from Salt

-Besides chapels and religious figures, the mine includes carvings of a range of historic figures from Copernicus to Goethe.
+Besides chapels and religious icons, the mine includes carvings of a range of historical figures from Copernicus to Goethe.
 There are illustrations of Polish legends and displays of how the mine looked and functioned during different stages of its past.
 There are also several chambers where you can admire the beautiful underground lake that takes on an aqua-green colour because of the salt.

 This salt sculpture depicts an early miner burning out dangerous methane gas.